Why the Media Is Desperately Hiding the Truth About the Economy

 It sure looks like most of the media and some investors are so desperate for good news, that they’re fooling themselves by looking at an illusion.

 That means you should take a different approach, and ignore the media’s illusion.
 Instead, like most Americans, you probably want a properly diversified portfolio so you can grow your savings.

 For example: If you’re wondering what to do until inflation eases, one suggestion to consider is parking some of your assets in a “safe haven.”

 Unfortunately, a truly safe haven for your hard-earned retirement dollars is getting harder to find.
 As you just read above, stocks are overvalued, and once you adjust for inflation, aren’t very safe at all.

-Even typically safe bonds aren’t always the best choice when adjusted for inflation.
-South Korean bonds are the highest yielding for developed foreign nations, but still don’t account for more than about half the rate of inflation (a paltry 3.67% APY looks like a guaranteed loss when set against 7.7% inflation, doesn’t it?)
+South Korean debt is the highest yielding for developed foreign nations, but still don’t account for more than about half the rate of inflation (a paltry 3.67% APY looks like a guaranteed loss when set against 7.7% inflation, doesn’t it?)

 Junk bonds are risky investments that “might” account for inflation, but are far from a sure bet.
 They’re called junk bonds for a reason!

 So maybe now it’s time for you to consider physical precious metals like gold and silver to preserve your purchasing power?

 Both have been relied on for centuries as safe haven investments, even during the worst times of economic turmoil.2022, Featured, market bubble, stock market